0

 Conclusion

-Understanding Hepatitis C and its impact on health is the first step towards effective management.
+Understanding hepatitis C and its impact on health is the first step towards effective management.

 This virus, with its sneaky ways of mimicking LDL to survive, can lead to severe liver damage and even cirrhosis.

+Hepatitis C can also have a major effect on insulin resistance, raising the risk of diabetes for those affected.
 The link between this virus and cancer risk cannot be ignored either, as inflammation from hepatitis C increases oxidative stress in the body.

 Supporting Data